mijo2/Navigation-RL/Report.md

 where beta is in order of 1e-3.

+### DQN in a nutshell

+What DQN does is simply:

+  1. Perform an action based on epsilon-greedy policy
+  2. Store a transition in the memory buffer
+  3. Samples some transitions from the memory buffer and use the target network to estimate the target estimates for each transition
+  4. Calculate the loss function based on policy values and target values
+  5. Backpropagate the loss in the policy network
+  6. Update the target network softly(compared to the policy network)

+Here, policy network is synonymous to Local Network and target value = R(t) + gamma * max(Q'(s',a)) where Q'(s',a) is the target network value

 ## Architecture

 The architecture of the Q Network contains 4 layers, two hidden layers, one input layer and one output layer.